statisticsnorway/rawdata-converter-app-sirius-old/README.md

-build-mvn                      Build the project and install to you local maven repo build-docker                   Build the docker image run-local                      Run the app locally (without docker)
+build-mvn                      Build the project and install to you local maven repo build-docker                   Build the docker image run-local                      Run the app locally (without docker) release-dryrun                 Simulate a release in order to detect any issues release                        Release a new version.
+Update POMs and tag the new version in git.
+Drone deploys upon tag detection.
 ```